dd COMMAND:

-dd command is used to dump the data.
+dd COMMAND:dd command is used to dump the data.
 The data in a file or device or partition can be dumped to another file or device or partition.
 This command is also used for creating bootable devices.

 dd [options]